rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 ingresscontroller.operator.openshift.io/default configure
 ```

-* Check that the pods of the Openshift Routers custom are creating:
+* Check that the pods of the OpenShift Routers custom are creating:

 ```
 $ oc get pod -n openshift-ingress